-To access: AppDynamics Home > Servers > Dashboard
+To access Server Dashboard, select AppDynamics Home > Servers > Dashboard

-Select a server from the list and double-click a server name.
-The Dashboard for the selected server appears.
-In this dashboard, you can:
+Select a server from the list and double-click a server name to display its Dashboard.
+In this Dashboard, you can:

-- See charts of key performance metrics for the selected monitored servers, including server availability;
+- View charts of key performance metrics for the selected monitored servers:

 - CPU, memory, and network usage percentages

-- top 10 processes consuming CPU resources and memory
+- Top ten processes consuming CPU resources and memory

 - Change the time period of the metrics displayed.

-- See an assessment of the overall health of the server, as determined by whether any health rules have been violated.
-See
+- View an assessment of the overall health of the server based on any health rule violations.
+See View Health Rule Status in the UI

 - Click on any point on a chart to see the metric value for that time.